FK1024/MiniKanren/README.md

 # MiniKanren

-This repo implements the relational programming language MiniKanren.
+This repo implements the relational programming language MiniKanren in Scala.

 ## Execution